 As our use of the internet grows and becomes a much bigger part of everyday life, unfortunately, online crimes also become more of a danger.
 Criminals evolve much like everything else.
 They find new ways to target people and new opportunities to exploit and harm others.
 The study of criminology on courses such as an online masters in criminal justice is focused on understanding why criminals do what they do.
-As parents, we may not have the skills gained from an online CJ degree, so it’s important that we find ways to protect our children and keep them safe when they are using the internet.
+As parents, we may not have the skills gained from an online CJ degree, so it’s important that we find ways to protect our children and keep them safe when they are using the internet, whether that is on their mobile phone or at home using Xfinity internet packages.

 Understand the Dangers